brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 *Odd schedule this week due to Friday all-hands preg check*

 * Monday, Nov.
-28 &mdash; Cover Propositions 3 and 4 on the orbit of the Moon (including the scholium to Proposition 4) &mdash; Brian to prepare a homework assignment which includes retrograde motion)
+28 &mdash; Cover Propositions 3 and 4 on the orbit of the Moon (including the scholium to Proposition 4) &mdash; Brian to prepare a homework assignment that will be due Tuesday which includes retrograde motion
 * Tuesday, Nov.
 29 &mdash; Continue the Propositions

 *Mishel to choose Kuhn selection to augment this "philosophy Thursday:"